Frequently Asked Questions

 The tremendous headroom in most high-end tube units lessens the impact of negative feedback.
 In general, we do believe that passive RIAA is better in performance-oriented tube units and that active feedback tube RIAA has been used as a cost-saving measure but can still perform well if properly implemented.

-Barrie Gilbert, a (recently passed) top-flight engineer with more than 60 years’ experience including at Tektronix and Analog Devices, pointed out that:
+Barrie Gilbert, a top-flight engineer with more than 60 years’ experience including at Tektronix and Analog Devices, pointed out that:

 “…there is significant odd harmonic distortion even at frequencies well below the unity-gain crossover; and that the phase angle is not only a function of frequency, but also of amplitude -- that is, the op amp generates a peculiar kind of amplitude-to-phase modulation, something which one should not expect of a linear system.